Skip to content

 • TLS 1.2+ for all HTTP traffic

-• JWT signed with RS256
+• Tokens signed with asymmetric algorithm (RS256)

-• Short-lived sessions stored in Redis with TTL
+• Short-lived sessions with automatic expiry

 Service-to-service Security